 If you are comparing and contrasting two different authors or subjects, you should clearly outline the process at which you arrive at your conclusion, even in a short proposal.
 The reader needs to realize the importance and legitimacy of comparing these two themes and get a sense of cohesion.

 Types of conference papers and sessions

 Panel presentations are the most common form of presentation you will encounter in your graduate career.
-You will be one of three to four participants in a panel or session (the terminology varies depending on the organizers) and be given 15-20 minutes to present your paper, which is followed by a ten-minute question and answer session either immediately after your presentation or after all of the speakers are finished.
+You will be one of three to four participants in a panel or session (the terminology varies depending on the organizers) and be given fifteen to twenty minutes to present your paper.
+This is often followed by a ten-minute question-and-answer session either immediately after your presentation or after all of the speakers are finished.
 It is up to the panel organizer to decide upon this framework.
-In the course of the question and answer session, you may also address and query the other panelists if you have questions yourself.
+In the course of the question-and-answer session, you may also address and query the other panelists if you have questions yourself.

-Roundtables feature an average of five to six speakers, each of whom gets the floor for approximately five to ten minutes to speak of the respective subject.
+Roundtables feature an average of five to six speakers, each of whom gets the floor for approximately five to ten minutes to speak on their respective topics and/or subtopics.
 At times, papers from the speakers might be circulated in advance among the roundtable members or even prospective attendees.

 Papers with respondents are structured around a speaker who gives an approximately thirty-minute paper and a respondent who contributes his own thoughts, objections, and further questions in the following fifteen minutes.
 Finally, the speaker gets that same amount of time to formulate his reply to the respondent.